gmdjunaid/robust-news-classification/notes.md

 - **Large CSV sizes** are making git operations (pushing and pulling) slow and a bit cumbersome.
 - The **extra test CSV file** is extremely large, which makes it impractical to use in full for quick experiments.
 - **Topic-holdout single-class issue**: Holding out certain topics (e.g., politicsNews) produced test sets with only one class, making Macro-F1/ROC/PR invalid and triggering the two-class guard.
 We decided to skip topic holdout for the final flow and instead use fake-only FN checks plus mixed labeled external sets for full metrics.
-- **Label conventions differ across datasets**: ISOT uses 1=fake/0=real; WELFake sources use 0=fake/1=real, so labels must be flipped before evaluation to avoid inverted metrics.
+- **Label confusion in WELFake docs**: WELFake documentation says 0=fake/1=real, but community evidence and our tests indicate labels are actually 1=fake/0=real.
+We reverted to the original internal convention (1=fake, 0=real) and treat WELFake as 1=fake/0=real to avoid inverted metrics.
 - **Embedding dependencies**: Embedding section requires `sentence-transformers` and model weights; needs guarding to avoid breaking the run in constrained environments.
-- **Cross-dataset gap (ISOT → WELFake)**: Despite correct label flipping, WELFake metrics are near-random, suggesting domain/style mismatch or preprocessing inconsistencies; needs post-presentation investigation.
+- **Cross-dataset gap (ISOT → WELFake)**: ROC-AUC consistently below 0.5 (~0.09-0.11) indicates models are **systematically inverted** — patterns learned on ISOT are negatively correlated with WELFake.
+This is a genuine cross-dataset transfer failure, not a bug (after label clarification).
+- **Transformers environment/runtime**: Older `transformers` requires `accelerate>=0.26.0`; fine-tuning DistilBERT on CPU is slow (~45–60 min/epoch).
+GPU or shorter `max_length`/capped steps recommended for quicker iterations.
 - **Time constraint before oral presentation**: Pipeline is functional, but cross-dataset fixes and deeper cleaning checks are deferred until after the presentation.

 ### Current plan